 Distributors help move chemical substances safely through the supply chain.
 They share information about the chemicals to help everyone use them safely.
 Their role is crucial for keeping things transparent and safe.

 Companies often play many roles under REACH.
-This means they need thorough auditing and strict policy enforcement to be fully compliant with all their activities.
+This means they need thorough auditing and strict policy enforcement to be fully compliant with all their activities, especially with the upcoming stricter enforcement mechanisms.

 Substances, Mixtures, and Articles: Defining Your Product